Polystyrene and Single-Use Plastics Regulations

 What businesses do the rules apply to?

-In addition to any business entities regulated by state law related to single-use plastics, Coronado’s Polystyrene and Single Use Plastics ordinance applies to food service providers (including dine-in, take out, and delivery) and all retail establishments.
+In addition to any business entities regulated by state law related to single-use plastics, Coronado’s Polystyrene and Single-Use Plastics Regulations applies to food service providers (including dine-in, take out, and delivery) and all retail establishments.
 Additionally, City facilities are required to comply with the rules, including any events organized or sponsored by the City or held at City facilities.

 What are the new rules?

-Food service providers, retail establishments, and other regulated entities should already be familiar with State of California legislation, including the AB 1276, the “Skip the Stuff” law, which requires that single-use items should only be distributed if the customer request them, Coronado’s Polystyrene and Single Use Plastics ordinance expands on existing legislation to include:
+Food service providers, retail establishments, and other regulated entities should already be familiar with State of California legislation, including the AB 1276, the “Skip the Stuff” law, which requires that single-use items should only be distributed if the customer requests them, Coronado’s Polystyrene and Single-Use Plastics Regulations expands on existing legislation to include:

 - No distribution of food ware or food ware accessories such as straws, utensils, stirrers, etc. that are made from polystyrene or single-use plastic.

-- If a customer requests food ware accessories utensils, straws, or stirrers, a food service provider may only distribute those that are reusable, recyclable, or compostable.
+- If a customer requests food ware accessories utensils, straws, or stirrers, a food service provider may only distribute those that are reusable or compostable.

-- Any food ware distributed by a food service provider, such as plates, cups, and containers used for take-out, must be reusable, recyclable, or compostable.
+- Any food ware distributed by a food service provider, such as plates, cups, and containers used for take-out, must be reusable or compostable.

 - Food service providers must allow customers to use their own reusable cups, mugs, and bottles.